Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 The $\tau_{pol}$ calculated from the polarization ratio using Equation~\ref{Eq-tauPR} no longer diagnoses the COM for such extended distributions.
 Instead, it diagnoses the radial falloff of density, as we now describe.

 As already noted, we can simplify by assuming the scattering occurs far enough from the Sun for it to be considered a point source (true for the PUNCH FOV $> 5 R_{\odot}$).
-In that limit of large $r$, it follows from Equations~\ref{G1G2}-\ref{Fo} and \ref{vdh_far} that
+In that limit of large $r$ {where the limb darkening term drops out}, it follows from Equations~\ref{G1G2}-\ref{Fo} and \ref{vdh_far} that

 Equation~\ref{Eq-pfull-tau} becomes,

 For the spherically symmetric falloff $\nnr = n_o \cdot r^{-c}$, again using $ r = \frac{\rca}{\cos(\tau)}$ and adding limits of integration along an observer's lines of sight $\varepsilon$, it follows that,